sider/sider-docs/docs/troubleshooting.md

 ## Too many issues detected

-The maximum number of issues detected per analysis tool is **50,000**.
+The maximum number of issues is limited to **50,000** per analysis tool.
-If the maximum value is exceeded, no issues are displayed.
+If it exceeds the limitation, no issues are displayed.
 Here are the recommended ways to prevent such a problem:

 - Ignore needless files for analysis via the [`ignore`](./getting-started/custom-configuration.md#ignore) option of `sider.yml`